Ozioma45/admin-dashboard/readme.md

 ## Live Preview

-You can view the live version of the Admin Dashboard [here](https://ozioma45.github.io/admin-dashboard/).
+Check out the live preview of the project [here](https://ozioma45.github.io/admin-dashboard/)

 ## Table of Contents